Role of Project Manager Responsibilities (construction)

-Prioritize the activities in sequence / Preparation of WBS (Work Breakdown Structure):
+3. Prioritize the activities in sequence / Preparation of WBS (Work Breakdown Structure)

 - Here comes the major part where the whole project is listed out in the form of activities i.e. a work breakdown structure is prepared for the project.

-- Activities which are to be completed in priority are considered in the primary set of WBS.
+- Activities that are to be completed in priority are considered in the primary set of WBS.

 For example, Any residential project shall require completion of the main building (consisting of flats) for handing over of the project to the customer.
 So in order to maximize sales, the execution of clubhouse (which are considered as over and above comforts) shall be considered in the pre-final stage of the project & Major building area (consisting flats) shall be prioritized.